HidehiroYonezawa/mqc3/docs/source/index.md

 # MQC3 Documentation

-MQC3 is a Python library for performing measurement-based optical quantum computing.
+MQC3 is a Python library designed for measurement-based optical quantum computing.
-MQC3 helps build continuous-variable quantum circuits simply and intuitively.
+It provides a simple and intuitive way to construct continuous-variable quantum circuits.
-Once you have built a quantum circuit, you can easily execute it on the optical quantum computer, which performs measurement-based quantum computing (MBQC) using a two-dimensional cluster state.
+These circuits can then be easily executed on an optical quantum computer that implements the measurement-based quantum computing (MBQC) paradigm using a two-dimensional cluster state.

 ## GET STARTED